SeanHRN/krita-renpy-scripter/manual.md

 ## Rename Batch-Exported Files Example
 ![export folder](./images/batch_dir.png)

 The images to the right of the folder are in the state that the Batch Exporter makes them; the size is 27%, so the suffix is `_@0.27x`.
-The folder has been made through GRS (upon pressing export) with the name `x0.27`.
+The folder has been made through GRS with the name `x0.27`.

 ![scale folder](./images/x0.27_dir.png)